What is the Flare Time Series Oracle?

 The Flare Network is built to be a decentralized blockchain; however, for the smart contracts on the network to function properly, it has to rely on external price data that may be centralized.
 If the Flare Network were to utilize an exchange’s price data, then this would render the system centralized itself.
 Thus, the Flare team built the Flare Time Series Oracle (FTSO) as a mechanism to decentralize the price data estimates coming onto the chain.

 Who contributes to the FTSO?

-F-asset (i.e. FXRP, FLTC, FDOGE) and FLR holders alike will be the contributors of price data estimates to the FTSO.
+F-Asset (i.e. FXRP, FLTC, FDOGE) and FLR holders alike will be the contributors of price data estimates to the FTSO.
 FLR holders who delegate their detachable vote to the FTSO are contributing to the decentralization of external price feeds into the Flare Network and will be rewarded in FLR for providing accurate price data estimates.
-F-asset holders will not be rewarded by the FTSO for their contribution, but will be assisting in the integrity of the underlying smart contracts used to create their f-asset position.
+F-Asset holders will not be rewarded by the FTSO for their contribution, but will be assisting in the integrity of the underlying smart contracts used to create and maintain their F-Asset position.
 To accomplish this, both asset types can delegate their votes through a signal provider.

 How to earn FLR rewards from the FTSO?

 As a FLR holder delegating their detachable vote to the FTSO, each holder will be able to earn rewards in FLR, when they provide accurate price data estimates.
 For a price data estimate to be considered accurate, the feed must be in the median 50% of all price data estimates for each given FTSO time series closure, which happens on a per minute basis.
 While F-Asset holders who contribute to the FTSO do not earn the FTSO rewards, it is possible a dynamic marketplace will be created by signal providers to accrue more voting power resulting in payment to F-Asset holders delegating their votes to a signal provider.